Cryrivers/manta-style/documentation/QuickStart.md

 Try pressing `S`, you will find a file under your project directory with filename `ms.snapshot.json` that is exactly the last call return.
 You may use that for other purposes such as saving as test case snapshot or feed in to your `json-server`, etc.

-There are a few other commands that Manta-Style provides.
-For more information about syntax, check out [Syntax](./documentation/syntax.md).

 <!-- TODO add this section and put a link here -->

 ## Using Mock Plugins